 School Nutrition Association of Vermont Past President and board advisor.
 Where Erika provides education, support, and networking for school nutrition professionals across the state.

 Erika has a Bachelor of Science in Architecture and Urban Planning and previously worked with architect Paolo Soleri at Arcosanti, AZ; architect Michael Reynolds at Earthship Biotecture, NM; at Shelburne Farms, VT; and for the Waterbury/Duxbury School District as the Food Service Director for 11 years.
 Her work and her Child Nutrition Program have been recognized statewide and nationally by many organizations.
-This is her third year as our District Co-Director.
+This is her fourth year as our District Co-Director.

-Erika who speaks three languages is originally from São Paulo, Brazil, but now lives off the grid with her husband and daughter in an Earthship in Vermont.
+Erika, who speaks three languages, is originally from São Paulo, Brazil, but now lives off the grid with her husband and daughter in an Earthship in Vermont.

 HUUSD Schools Food & Nutrition Co-Director